 "Just two albums into his recording career and Mike Stockbridge is solidifying his reputation as one of the East Coast's most promising jazz guitarists.
 Stockbridge's second effort, Ama, jolts the imagination with his inventive and compelling playing.
 Stockbridge released his self-titled debut in 2009; two years later, Ama finds Stockbridge gaining confidence and focus, creating a work of bold experimentation and stunning precision."

 Mike still maintains a strong roster of private students of every ability.
 It is clear that his consummate abilities in private education have allowed him to forge this path with much confidence.
-His resume includes time spent at many wonderful institutions such as Phillips Exeter Academy, Rivertree Arts, The National Guitar/Music Workshop, Music & Arts, the Tony Boffa School of Contemporary Music, the Robert Frost Charter School and the city of Newburyport, MA.
+His resume includes time spent at many wonderful institutions such as Phillips Exeter Academy, Rivertree Arts, Music & Arts, the Tony Boffa School of Contemporary Music, the Robert Frost Charter School and the city of Newburyport, MA.

 While Mike specializes in guitar lessons specifically, lessons are also available for bass, banjo (both claw hammer and Scruggs style), mandolin, drum set, piano, and ukulele.
 For the last fifteen years or so he has conducted numerous classes and ensembles finding much fulfillment in helping people of all ages learn to create music together.